Inf0eSec/THM-RootMe/README.md

 ![shell code](https://user-images.githubusercontent.com/100538982/164943162-f410ade5-4300-4888-8309-2d79ebf6e541.png)

-Having saved our reverse-shell code we navigate to to the web site IP address:  http://[IP Address/]
+Having saved our reverse-shell code we navigate to to the web site IP address via the browser:  http://[IP Address/]

 ![web page](https://user-images.githubusercontent.com/100538982/164943641-e183a488-beb6-460d-bf66-afbce237bda6.png)

-Appending the hidden sub-directory we found earlier to the IP Address we discover there is an upload function for documents to this web server.
+Appending the hidden sub-directory (/panel) to the IP Address we discover there is an upload function for documents to this web server.
 Using "browse" we can locate our shell file on the attack machine, and upload it to the target.
 If the upload doesn't work first time, then maybe try a different file extension for the reverse-shell file...

 ![panel upload](https://user-images.githubusercontent.com/100538982/164943710-6a79e564-64fb-4f5e-bbad-9aca31f3eea7.png)